angelalagmay031-png/CCM101-alagmay/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-components.md

 ### Purpose

-The operating system manages the computer's hardware and software resources.
-It provides an environment where applications, commands, and services can run.
+The operating system serves as the main software layer that controls system resources and provides users with tools for managing files, processes, applications, and hardware-related resources.

 ### Importance in Cloud Computing

-An operating system is important because cloud servers require software that manages compute, memory, storage, networking, users, files, and running processes.
+Cloud servers depend on an operating system to manage the resources assigned to them.
+It provides the environment needed for applications and services to operate while also handling users, processes, storage, and network connections.

 ### KillerCoda Linux Environment

-The KillerCoda environment uses **Ubuntu 24.04 LTS**, a Linux-based operating system.
-Linux provides the command-line tools and system utilities needed to investigate and manage the cloud server environment.
-The `lsb_release -a` command was used to identify the Linux distribution and version.
+The operating system used in the KillerCoda environment is **Ubuntu 24.04 LTS**.
+It provides a command-line environment where Linux commands can be executed to inspect and manage the server.
+The `lsb_release -a` command was used to identify the Ubuntu version, while `uname -r` was used to check the Linux kernel version.

 ---

 ## Relationship Between the Components

-Compute, storage, networking, and the operating system work together as a complete cloud infrastructure.
-The operating system manages the compute resources, accesses storage resources, and controls networking resources.
-Together, these components provide the foundation required to run applications, services, and workloads in a cloud computing environment.
+These infrastructure components depend on one another to create a functional cloud environment.
+The operating system coordinates the available CPU and memory, manages access to storage, and handles network communication.
+Compute resources execute workloads, storage keeps the required data, and networking connects the environment to other systems.
+Together, they form the basic infrastructure needed for running applications and services in the KillerCoda Linux environment.